 Helton Creek Falls is a favorite family-friendly waterfall located in this North Georgia community.
 The Falls are a short walk from the parking lot and there is a flat sandy surface for young kids to play.
 Whether you believe or not, the Expedition Big Foot museum is a must do kitschy attraction in Blairsville.
 I mean, who doesn’t love Big Foot?
 When you get hungry you can stop for country cooking, or try something a little different.
 Nani’s Restaurant is a fusion Cuban and Puerto Rican restaurant with a Spanish twist.
 Olé!

 There is so much to do in this northern suburb of Atlanta that you may need more than one day.
 Explore by bike on the Big Creek Greenway.
 Alpharetta has a bike share program that is FREE for up to three hours.
 If you prefer motorized bikes, take a class at the MSF Dirt Bike School, no experience necessary.
 With all that exercise, you’ve earned a special treat.
 We suggest a maple bacon donut from Da Vinci’s.

 You don’t have to go far from downtown Atlanta to explore the rural lifestyle.
-Southern Belle Farm is a favorite day trip destination from the city.
+The town of McDonough offers Southern Belle Farm a favorite day trip destination from Atlanta.
 Pick strawberries in the spring, flowers in the summer and get the perfect pumpkin in fall.
 A short drive from Southern Belle is Noah’s Ark Animal Sanctuary, home to more than 1500 animals that can no longer live in the wild.
 Between activities combine a fantastic lunch with a little country shopping at The French Market & Tavern.

 If you’re looking for things to do in Atlanta, don’t miss this post, 5 Things to Do with Kids in Atlanta.